sastanish/On-turbulent-magnetic-reconnection-fast-and-slow-mean-steady-states/README.md

 ## Code Structure

+The repository is laid out as follows:

+ - **simulation_files**

-The repository is laid out as follows; *simulation_files* contains all of the required input files to run the BOUT++ code that generates the results used in the Turbulent Reconnection Model.  *analysis_files* contains the python scripts that calculate the various quantities ($U_{\rm a,in}$, $R_m$, etc) from the simulations.  *figure_files* contains all of the code used to generate each figure in the paper.
+Contains all of the required input files to run the BOUT++ code that generates the results used in the Turbulent Reconnection Model.
+Command line arguments can be used to change the values of $C_\tau$ and $C_\beta$ as in the paper.
+The *parameter_scan_in_C_tau* subdirectory contains the BOUT.setting, BOUT.inp, and a BOUT.log file that was used to generate the original data.

+ - **analysis_files**

+Contains the python scripts that calculate the various quantities ($U_{\rm a,in}$, $R_m$, etc) from the simulations.

+- **figure_files**

+Contains all of the code used to generate each figure in the paper.
 All code contains an initial commented block as documentation.
+These scripts will not work 'out of the box'.
+Some modification of these scripts is required to point them to the correct data files on your local machine.

+## Questions and Contact Details

+I am available via email (see email address for correspondence in the [paper](https://arxiv.org/abs/2409.07346) for any questions or issues regarding the code used in this repository.